newscorp-ghfb/dj-wp-cms-handbook/README.md

+# THIS IS DEPRECATED REPO - DO NOT USE IT

 # Dow Jones WordPress CMS Best Practices

 These are the official best practices for Dow Jones.
 This guide dictates how we, as a company, utilize WordPress across roganizations.
 The purpose behind them is to improve the quality of the experiences we build as well as to standardize in order to facilitate more effective collaboration.